Star Wars Is Officially Remaking Its Lowest-Rated Disney+ Series

 Lucasfilm

-Another announced Star Wars movie that is seemingly in limbo is the feature film directed by Sharmeen Obaid-Chinoy.
-It doesn't have an official title, but it is supposed to feature Rey during the New Jedi order time period after The Rise of Skywalker.
+Another announced Star Wars movie that seems to be in limbo is the feature film directed by Sharmeen Obaid-Chinoy.
+It doesn't have an official title, but it is supposed to feature Rey during the New Jedi Order time period after The Rise of Skywalker.

-Like Lando, Lucasfilm keeps telling fans that the movie will still be released, but it seems like it is on the back burner.
-However, it is critical that the movie go into production and eventually come out, because it could absolutely make the sequel trilogy much better, and could make fans be more forgiving of those three films.
+Like Lando, Lucasfilm keeps telling fans the movie will still be released, but it seems to be on the back burner.
+However, it is critical that the movie go into production and eventually come out, because it could make the sequel trilogy much better and make fans more forgiving of those three films.

 The Clone Wars did so much for the prequel trilogy, and many fans now look back on those films in a much better light than they used to.
 The Rey movie could do the same for the sequel trilogy, and if that were the case, it would only be beneficial for Star Wars as a whole.